Light-Workflow Runner

 • command template is approved,

-The runner reports task start, logs, progress, and final result using the lease.
-The control plane rejects reports that do not match the active lease.
+The runner reports execution start, logs, progress, and final result using the lease.
+The control plane rejects reports that do not match the active attempt, lease, and fencing token.

 Task Routing